 Book cover reproduced in 2020 via fair use/dealing.
 Source: http://www.artnet.com/magazineus/books/robinson/robinson4-6-09_detail.asp?picnum=1

-From January to July 2021, Heather Saunders is the contract Copyright and Scholarly Communications Librarian at the University of Winnipeg.
-Her foray into the specialty of art librarianship began with the TD Bank Internship at the National Gallery of Canada, followed by appointment as faculty art librarian at Purchase College (SUNY), and culminating in her recent role as Director of the Ingalls Library at the Cleveland Museum of Art.
-She has held multiple positions with the same institution: at White Water Gallery, she was director, and later, archives project manager; at Queen's U., she was interim administrative coordinator of the Agnes Etherington Art Centre, followed by contract editor for an exhibition catalogue; and at Nipissing U., she was simultaneously a sessional art history instructor and manager of reference and information services (with a subsequent title change).
-As an artist, she has exhibited in Canada, the US, and the Netherlands, and is the author of the scholarly blog, Artist in Transit (2009-2019).
+Heather Saunders is the Dean of Libraries and Archives at Acadia University, and beforehand, she was contract Copyright and Scholarly Communications Librarian at the University of Winnipeg.
+Her foray into the specialty of art librarianship began with the TD Bank Internship at the National Gallery of Canada, followed by appointment as faculty art librarian at Purchase College (SUNY), and later, as Director of the Ingalls Library at the Cleveland Museum of Art.
+Previous to the Cleveland Museum of Art, at Nipissing U., she was a sessional art history instructor while working in middle management in the library.
+As an artist, she has exhibited in Canada, the US, and the Netherlands.